 Corgi – Porsche Police Car

 Scale model of a police car, the Porsche Police Car, made by Corgi.
 This example is reference E37, included in the "Corgi Juniors" series.
 It is made in Great Britain, introduced in 1976.
 Metal body painted in white, with "POLICE" stickers on the sides.
 Black plastic base.
 Glazing represented in transparent blue tinted plastic, with molded details on the sides.
 Emergency lights in transparent blue tinted plastic.
 Interior details in red plastic.
 Plastic wheels with "chrome" details simulating the rims.
 With suspension.
 The nominal scale seems to be 1:58 and the overall length is approximately 2.9 in.
 About 1.3 oz.
-This model represents a police car possibly based on the 1972 Porsche Carrera 2.7, equipped with the 2687 cm³, 210 hp (154 kW) Porsche MFI "boxer-6" engine under the hood.
+This model represents a police car possibly based on the 1972 Porsche Carrera 2.7, equipped with the 2687 cm³, 210 hp (154 kW) Porsche MFI "boxer-6" engine.
+Top speed around 149 mph.
 Between 1978 and 1982, the Belgian police acquired twenty Porsche Carrera 2.7s adapted for patrolling their highway network.
 I don't know if there were British counterparts, as the Corgi model seems to suggest.

 For a kid, the idea of highway chases along the carpet, behind the wheel of an amazing Porsche Police Car, might have seemed appealing—were it not for the model coming from the Corgi Juniors series, which wasn't known for the precision of its designs or the robustness of its suspension.
-In this model, the casting is acceptable, despite the simplification or even absence of some details, such as the expected door opening lines.
+In this model, the casting is acceptable, despite the simplification or even absence of some details, such as the door opening lines.
 The proportions are somewhat strange, perhaps chubby, even though one can perceive the attempt to adequately represent distinctive elements, such as the "ducktail" spoiler, the thin pre-1974 bumpers, or the peculiar wheel arches.
 But even here, in the wheel arches, the excessive distance from the "tires" compromises what could be a good stance.
 The paint is well applied and reasonably resistant.
-The headlights, taillights, and bumpers accents were added by me at one point with trembling hands, thick enamel paint, and a treacherous brush—and are remarkably embarrassing.
+The headlight, taillight, and bumper outlines were added by me at some point with trembling hands, thick enamel paint, and a treacherous brush—and are remarkably embarrassing.
 The interior details are adequate but, here too, simplified.
 The wheels, of the Whizzwheels type, are well molded and finished and roll very smoothly.
 As a whole, this little creature is far from perfect.
-With all its experience and resources, Corgi Toys could have done much better, but I believe that at that time their priority was larger scales, offering remarkable models that were extremely popular among kids.
+With all their experience and resources, Corgi Toys could have done much better, but I believe that at that time their focus was on larger scales, offering remarkable models that were extremely popular among kids.
 Still, against all odds, this Porsche Police Car became the most valuable model in my collection.
 But that's another story.

 What Really Matters – A Christmas Tale